Counseling Creators Conference

 Q: Who can serve as a coach?

 A: Coaches may be upper-level student volunteers, administrative staff, or faculty members.
-Coaches do not have to pay an additional competition registration fee, but will be registered as part of the competition and may not communicate with team members during their live negotiation.
+Coaches do not have to pay an additional competition registration fee, but will be registered as part of the competition and may not communicate with or assist in any way team members during their live negotiation.

 • Contact Information